bcchuan/crabby-beach-run/README.md

 # crabby-beach-run
-Crabby Beach Run! 🦀 A game created by Claude AI
+Crabby Beach Run! 🦀 A HTML5 Javascript game created by Claude AI, with a p5.js version created by me.

 Here's how to play: